 Anesthesiology Residency (Arizona)

 The Anesthesiology Residency provides an outstanding clinical anesthesia experience that can be tailored to meet individual educational goals.
-You will receive thorough preparation for board certification in anesthesiology, extensive didactic training, subspecialty anesthesiology training, and clinical and laboratory research opportunities.
+You receive thorough preparation for board certification in anesthesiology, extensive didactic training, subspecialty anesthesiology training, and clinical and laboratory research opportunities.

-To complement Mayo Clinic's Anesthesiology Residency, a one-year accredited fellowship in Pain Medicine is available at the completion of the residency program.
+To complement Mayo Clinic's Anesthesiology Residency, a one-year accredited fellowship in pain medicine is available at the completion of the residency program.

 Upon successful completion of the residency, you will be eligible to take the American Board of Anesthesiology examination.

 The Anesthesiology Residency began in 2007.
 The first class of residents graduated in 2010, with residents completing the program each year since.
 Prior to 2007, Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, had been an integral part of the Integrated Anesthesiology Program, based at Mayo's campus in Minnesota.
 There have been anesthesiology residents training at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, since 1989.